ch32-rs/wlink/docs/CH57x_CH58x_CH59x.md

 - Enable debug using WCHISPTool
 - After debug enabled, flash should be prgrammed at lease once
-- `a9 bd f9 f3` means erased flash or protected flash, the detailed mechanism is unknown
+- `a9 bd f9 f3` means erased flash or protected flash.
+The detailed mechanism is unknown